 Ending the epidemic of traffic violence in Chicago will take a real commitment that prioritizes the safety and experience of all users over cars and enforcement of traffic violations that endanger pedestrians and bicyclists.
 The question is, will it happen soon enough to reduce the high death and injury rate?

 Sadly, more people may fall victim to injuries in our streets.
-If you or a loved one suffer a catastrophic accident or wrongful death, you need an experienced automobile accident attorney on your side.
+If you or a loved one suffers a catastrophic accident or wrongful death, you need an experienced automobile accident attorney on your side.
 Our Chicago accident attorneys free, no-obligation consultations to accident victims and their families.

 We handle cases on a contingency basis, which means we don’t get paid anything unless we win.
 To learn more about how we can help you, call us at (312) 509-8900 or contact us using our online form.